-The Conditions provide for certain fallback arrangements in the event that a published benchmark, such as EURIBOR or LIBOR (including any page on which such benchmark may be published (or any successor service)), becomes unavailable, unlawful or unrepresentative, including the possibility that the rate of interest could be set by reference to a successor rate or an alternative rate and that such successor rate or alternative rate may be adjusted (if required) in accordance with the recommendation of a relevant governmental body or in order to reduce or eliminate, to the extent reasonably practicable in the circumstances, any economic prejudice or benefit (as applicable) to investors arising out of the replacement of the relevant benchmark, although the application of such adjustments to the Notes may not achieve this objective.
-Any such changes may result in the Notes performing differently (which may include payment of a lower interest rate) than if the original benchmark continued to apply.
+The Conditions provide for certain fallback arrangements in the event that a published benchmark, such as EURIBOR (or its publication channel or replacement service), becomes unavailable, unlawful or unrepresentative, including the possibility that the rate of interest could be set by reference to a successor rate or an alternative rate, possibly adjusted in accordance with any recommendation of a relevant governmental body or in order to reduce or eliminate any economic prejudice or benefit (as applicable) to investors arising out of the replacement of the relevant benchmark.
+However, any such adjustments to the Notes may not achieve this objective and any such changes may result in the Notes performing differently (which may include payment of a lower interest rate) than if the original benchmark continued to apply.
 In certain circumstances the ultimate fallback of interest for a particular Interest Period may result in the rate of interest for the last preceding Interest Period being used.
 This may result in the effective application of a fixed rate for Floating Rate Notes based on the rate which was last observed on the Relevant Screen Page.
 In addition, due to the uncertainty concerning the availability of successor rates and alternative rates and the involvement of an Independent Adviser, the relevant fallback provisions may not operate as intended at the relevant time.